I was misdiagnosed for 33 years. I was told I had asthma.

 I thought to myself constantly — if there was a way to know my oxygen levels at all times — I could know when they were falling, and when I needed to take action.
 Before it was too late.

-I knew I needed a wearable that could monitor my oxygen levels and allow me to get help on time.
+I needed a wearable that could monitor my oxygen levels, alert me if they fall too low and allow me to get help on time.

 Being a maker, software engineer and general tech person, I knew about all of the devices in the market.
 Unfortunately, there was nothing available that could help me.
 They either didn’t check my oxygen like Fitbit, or if they did measure oxygen, but were not wearable like my finger cuff (pulse-oximeter).